Frequently Asked Questions

 If you are a fully admitted undergraduate or graduate student at Auburn University, you may register through AU Access.
 If you are not a fully admitted Auburn student, follow the link below for detailed information on the enrollment process.

 You can enroll in our distance learning courses at any time.
 Courses are offered fall, spring and summer semesters.
 You must begin your course within a few days of the start of the semester.
-Starting dates now through summer 2016 are available on the Auburn University academic calendar.
+Starting dates now through the next semester are available on the Auburn University academic calendar.

 We currently offer about 58 courses through distance education.
 These courses are offered through five different departments within the College of Agriculture.

 The courses are web-based, using a learning management system called Canvas.
 Once you have enrolled, you will be given access to the full course.
 The courses will be asynchronous, which means that you can log on any time of day or night, whenever it is convenient to you.
-You will still be required to complete the course within the semester of enrollment in order to obtain credit for the course.
+You will still be required to complete the course within the semester of enrollment and complete assignments on time in order to obtain credit for the course.

 Yes, ACES-IT Help desk is available to assist you and can be reached by phone at 334-844-9660 or by email at firstname.lastname@example.org.
 When sending an email, please include the nature of your problem and the best way to reach you.